 Mary Beth Mitchell knew there was a better way to approach Utilization Review (UR) at Doylestown Health and investigated a more efficient option.
-Three years and over 7X ROI later, her team’s investment in XSOLIS’ CORTEX data-driven UR solution has more than paid for itself.
+Three years and over 7X ROI later, her team’s investment in Xsolis’ CORTEX data-driven UR solution, now known as Dragonfly Utilize, has more than paid for itself.

 As the Senior Executive Director, Care Transformation Strategies for Doylestown Hospital, she oversees a 270-bed facility with four full-time employees, admitting and discharging an average of 50 patients a day.

 Chief among the list of concerns for her team: “It’s hard to find staff and cover them when they’re off, and you can never really have enough staff when the patients are getting more complex,” said Mary Beth.
 “It’s more critical that you dive into charts, which are also more complex to go through.”

 The before-state for her UR team while using legacy solutions looked something like this:

 - Nurses began their day by going from one end of the floor to the other, or one chart to the next in their payer groupings.

 - UR documentation throughout the day was tricky — and subjective at best — because with traditional criteria, the patient doesn’t always fit squarely into checkboxes.
 This led to a fair amount of guesswork to “make the boxes turn green.”

 - A nurse may find a chart at 3:00 that they should have reviewed at 8:00, but they didn’t have a system to help prompt them toward this prioritization.